-SNAP Food Stamp Benefits to Increase by More Than 25% in October
+SNAP Food Stamp Benefits Increased by More Than 25%

 The average monthly per-person benefits for qualified recipients will rise from $121 to $157